Bucktooth Tetra (Exodon paradoxus)

 |72 - 82℉|

 22.2 - 27.8℃

-It is pretty tricky to distinguish the males from females; however, mature males are slimmer than females and tend to have slightly elongated anal and dorsal fin rays.
+It is tricky to distinguish Buck Tooth Tetra males from females; however, mature males are more streamlined and grow slightly elongated anal and dorsal fin rays.